 Dental treatments that affect all the teeth in the mouth are considered the reconstruction or full mouth restoration of the entire mouth.
 In the case of oral cancer treatment, sometimes the reconstruction of the mouth includes the teeth and some structures of the oral cavity at the same time.

 With all dental treatments, the process starts with a consultation.
 During that appointment, your dentist goes over your options with you and helps you create a treatment plan.
 You may also meet with an administrator or office manager to talk about insurance coverage or payment options.

 If necessary, the dentist or oral surgeon will extract teeth from your mouth.
 This is necessary if you are doing full mouth restoration due to a number of cracked or broken teeth, or in cases where you only have a few natural teeth remaining.
-Then, the dentist schedules follow up appointments for the rest of the restoration work.
-In some cases, you may get temporary dentures to wear during this time.
+Then, the dentist schedules follow-up appointments for the rest of the restoration work.

 The treatments can include several restorative treatments such as dental crowns and bridges, or dental implants.
 If the dentist is doing implants, they will put the posts into your jaw during one appointment.
 Then, the posts are allowed to heal and ossify to the bone.
 Once the posts are ready, the dentist puts crowns or bridges on the implants.